GREYHOUND ADOPTION ACTION ALLIANCE® • COPYRIGHT 2016

 What is “Decoupling”?

-When race tracks in Florida and some other states were pursuing additional gaming (Poker rooms), the Greyhound owners insured, through legislation, that continued Greyhound racing would be required to add these additional games.
+When race tracks in West Virginia and some other states were pursuing additional gaming (Poker rooms), the Greyhound owners insured, through legislation, that continued Greyhound racing would be required to add these additional games.
 With new laws, tracks were required to continue Greyhound racing and provide the same number of races as they did when the bill was enacted many years ago.
 Declining profits from Greyhound racing has Greyhound track owners pursuing legislation that will decouple that requirement.
 If tracks are no longer required to race Greyhounds, some would discontinue live performances.

 Who owns racing Greyhounds?

 Very few Greyhound kennels own their own Greyhounds.
 Most are owned by individual owners and breeders all over the country.
 In the past, many Greyhounds were leased to the race kennels with a signed and notarized lease document.
 Now it is mostly a verbal agreement or a brief form concerning payment percentages split between owners and kennels.